RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: RELift: Phase 1 and Phase 2

-In principle, the surrogate propagator delivers forecasts at arbitrarily long horizons while adding minimal computational overhead: the projection $P$ is fixed and a forward pass through the trained $\mathcal{N}_{\theta}$ is inexpensive, so each step costs little more than a coarse grid update.
-In practice, however, errors still accumulate at each step as a result of numerical and model errors.
-However, since the composition of operators incorporates the true coarse propagator, which preserves macro-scale characteristics of the underlying PDE, we expect that it will be more stable in future time extrapolation when compared to autoregressive models that do not incorporate true propagators \cite{li2021fourier, chattopadhyay2023long, darman2025fourier}.
+In principle, the effective fine-grid propagator introduces only minimal computational overhead.
+The projection operator $P$ is a fixed matrix, and the evaluation of the trained neural operator $\mathcal{N}_{\theta}$ is inexpensive since as it can be seen as a sequence of function compositions.
+Thus, the main computational cost at each time step arises from the coarse-grid update $\mathcal{P}_c(\Delta t)$.
+In the whole process, numerical discretization errors and model errors still accumulate over time.

+Nevertheless, because the composed operator incorporates the exact coarse-grid propagator---which preserves the macro-scale features of the underlying PDE---we expect the resulting dynamics to be more stable in future dynamics prediction, when compared to pure data-driven autoregressive models commonly used in the literature \cite{li2021fourier, chattopadhyay2023long, darman2025fourier}, which lack such physically grounded structure and which therefore tend to suffer from rapid error growth during extrapolation.

-As practical remarks and observations, we note that: \begin{enumerate} \item The same network architecture is used in both stages; only the loss function changes. \item No backward passes through the coarse solver are ever used: once parameterized, the coarse solver is completely fixed, and gradients from backpropagation only flow through the neural operator $\mathcal N_\theta$, which is responsible for super-resolution only. \item Skipping Phase 1 pretraining markedly degrades Phase 2 performance. \end{enumerate}
+From a training perspective, training via RELift reduces the computational burden of training the neural network, as it is solely responsible for SR. First, the same neural operator architecture is used in both training stages; only the loss function changes between Phase~1 and Phase~2.
+Second, no backpropagation through the coarse solver is ever required.
+Once the coarse solver is determined, it remains fixed, and gradients from backpropagation flow solely through the neural operator $\mathcal{N}_\theta$, whose role is to perform super-resolution.
+This significantly simplifies training and reduces computational overhead compared with end-to-end approaches that differentiate through multi-step PDE solvers.